MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_03c-Manage_Azure_Resources_by_Using_Azure_PowerShell.md

 1. To use existing resource group in the same Azure region as the **az104-03b-rg1-[deployId]** resource group you created in the previous lab, from the PowerShell session within Cloud Shell, run the following:

+   >**Note**: deployId is the deployment id of your lab and if need to know it, please find it in environment details tab.

    ```pwsh
    $location = (Get-AzResourceGroup -Name az104-03b-rg1-[deployId]).Location